Khawlasidaoui/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered
+* Initial cleanup of data and converting it into a readable format (Unix Timestamp).

 ## Results

-Conclusions you can draw about the Outcomes based on Launch Date:
+Conclusions about the Outcomes based on Launch Date:
 * The number of successful campaigns is the highest from April to August compared to the rest of the dataset, so a launch date in those months is recommended.
 * Ratio of failed campaigns to successful ones is low from April to August compared to the ratio of failed/successful in other months.
 * There is no information on number of canceled plays in October.